 - They have high levels of vitamin A and C.

 - If you want your peaches to get ripe, leave them at room temperature.
-If you don’t this then put them in the fridge to keep them fresh.
+But if you don’t, just put the fruits in the fridge to keep them fresh.

 - They look a lot like nectarines, but peaches are fuzzy, nectarines are smooth.

-- When you buy peaches, look at them and avoid any peaches with black spots, or those that feel ripe.
+- When you buy this fruit, avoid any peaches with black spots or those that feel ripe.

 - August is The National Peach Month.

 Here is a video about some facts about peaches:

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
 Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.